 Q: How do I build a drone for competition?

-A: Our mentors are working with students from SUNY Polytechnic Institute’s CGAM (Center for Global Advanced Manufacturing) student clubs (AMA UMASC, 3D Printing & Design, Fabrication/Combat Bots & Baja Club) to create registered team-exclusive build information, build videos and hangouts/livestreams for looking for assistance with their first-build.
-Here’s a basic build by Lead Mentor, Paul Brown.
-YouTube Video
+A: Our mentors are working with students from SUNY Polytechnic Institute’s CGAM (Center for Global Advanced Manufacturing) student clubs (AMA UMASC, 3D Printing & Design, Fabrication/Combat Bots & Baja Club) to create registered team-exclusive build information for those looking for assistance with their first-build.

 Q. What’s new for 2020?